aws-samples/cfn101-workshop/content/basics/operations/multi-region-latest-ami/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace
 :::
-1. Use the AWS CLI to update the stack.
+1. Use the AWS CLI to create the stack.
 The required parameter `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-aws cloudformation update-stack --stack-name cfn-workshop-resources --template-body file://multi-region-latest-ami.yaml
+aws cloudformation create-stack --stack-name cfn-workshop-multi-region-latest-ami --template-body file://multi-region-latest-ami.yaml
 :::
-1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
+1. If the `create-stack` command was successfully sent, CloudFormation will return `StackId`.
 :::code{language=shell showLineNumbers=false showCopyAction=false}
-"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-resources/739fafa0-e4d7-11ed-a000-12d9009553ff"
+"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-multi-region-latest-ami/739fafa0-e4d7-11ed-a000-12d9009553ff"
 :::
- 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **UPDATE_COMPLETE**.
+ 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **CREATE_COMPLETE**.
 ::::

 ::::tab{id="local" label="Local development"}
-1. Click on the stack name, for example **cfn-workshop-resources**.
-1. In the top right corner click on **Update**.
+1. Choose **Create stack** from the top-right side of the page.
 1. In **Prepare template**, choose **Replace current template**.
 1. In **Template source**, choose **Upload a template file**.
 1. Click on **Choose file** button and navigate to your workshop directory.
 1. Select the file `multi-region-latest-ami.yaml` and click **Next**.
+1. Provide a **Stack name**.
+For example `cfn-workshop-multi-region-latest-ami`.
 1. For **Amazon Machine Image ID** copy and paste in `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2`
 1. For **EnvironmentType** select the different environment than is listed.
 For example if you have **Dev** selected, choose **Test** and click **Next**.
 1. You can leave **Configure stack options** default, click **Next**.
-1. On the **Review <stack_name>** page, scroll down to the bottom and click on **Update stack**.
+1. On the **Review <stack_name>** page, scroll down to the bottom and click on **Create stack**.
-1. You can click the **refresh** button a few times until you see in the status **UPDATE_COMPLETE**.
+1. You can click the **refresh** button a few times until you see in the status **CREATE_COMPLETE**.
 ::::
 :::::
 ::expand[![update-2](/static/basics/operations/multi-region-latest-ami/update-2.gif)]{header="How do I update a Stack?"}